foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 <br>
 Pinterest defaults to using the same title, description and URL for each slide.
 <br>
-In this example, I chose to add unique content to each slide.
+In this example, I chose to add unique content for every image.
 <br>
 <br>
 <center><h3> Final Carousel Pin </center></h3>
 <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/FinalPin.gif" width="80%" height="80%"></center>
-Above is the final slideshow I created.
+Above is the final carousel I created.
 <br>
 I added a unique title, description and URL to each image.